WHYAMERICASUCKS.COM

 War MoneyApril 9, 2026

-Start with the official counts: 737,332 settlers by the end of 2024, 849 movement obstacles by February 2025, 1,697 Palestinians displaced in the first three months of 2026, and a U.S. policy swing from sanctioning Hilltop Youth to rescinding the order behind those sanctions.
+Start with the official counts: 737,332 settlers by the end of 2024, 849 movement obstacles by early 2025, 1,697 Palestinians displaced in the first three months of 2026, and a U.S. Policy swing that briefly sanctioned a violent settler network before tearing down the sanctions framework behind it.

 West BankIsrael